wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 This is the process a client goes through to run a queries in a database.

-Rather than opening and closing a connection every time a new client connects, connection pooling helps by keeping a number of connections always open (a pool of connections) and re-assigning them acrcoss clients.
+Rather than opening and closing a connection every time a new client connects, connection pooling helps by keeping a number of connections always open (a pool of connections) and re-assigning them across clients.

 Imagine you have a lot of short lived queries hitting your database from different thousands of clients.